afsc-gap-products/navmaps/README.md

 # navmaps

-Convert spatial data to KML and GPX formats
+Convert spatial data to KML and GPX formats for use in navigation software.

 ## Convert sf POINTS to .gpx waypoints